alaeddinejebali/AngularJS-Examples/README.md

 #Using ng-model directive
 - Official Documentation: https://docs.angularjs.org/api/ng/directive/ngModel
-- The directive 'ng-app' means that we are in an AngularJS application
+- The directive ['ng-app'] [1] means that we are in an AngularJS application
 - Hello yourName example:
 ```html
 <html>